jhorey/ferry/docs/sources/install.rst

-:title: Drydock Installation
+:title: Ferry Installation
-:description: Installing Drydock on your local machine
+:description: Installing Ferry on your local machine
-:keywords: drydock, installation
+:keywords: ferry, installation

 Install
 =======

-Drydock is written in Python and available via ``pip``, but before we can run some applications, we'll need to install a few prerequisites.
+Ferry is written in Python and available via ``pip``, but before we can run some applications, we'll need to install a few prerequisites.
 First you'll need to install Docker.
 If you're running the latest version of Ubuntu, it's fairly straightforward.